Leading for the Future

 Between 1986 and 1990, Mrs. Nooyi worked for Motorola, where she was Vice President and Director of Corporate Strategy and Planning, having joined the company as the business development executive responsible for its automotive and industrial electronic group.
 Prior to Motorola, she spent six years directing international corporate strategy projects at The Boston Consulting Group.
 Her clients ranged from textiles and consumer goods companies to retailers and specialty chemicals producers.
 Mrs. Nooyi began her career in India, where she held product manager positions at Johnson & Johnson and Mettur Beardsell, Ltd., a textile firm.

 Mrs. Nooyi has received many prizes, accolades and honorary degrees over the years.
 In 2007, the Government of India awarded her the Padma Bhushan, the country’s 3rd highest civilian honor.
 In 2007, she was named an “Outstanding American by choice” by the US State Department.
+In 2019, her portrait was inducted into the Smithsonian National Portrait Gallery.

 She holds a B.S. from Madras Christian College, an M.B.A. from the Indian Institute of Management in Calcutta, and a Master of Public and Private Management from Yale University.
 Mrs. Nooyi is married and has two daughters.